How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Conclusion

 \section{Conclusion}

-This paper presents an in-depth study on MLLM-produced test inputs for VDL testing.
-We categorize image mutation methods and evaluate their quality using several criteria.
-We provide insights into the (in-)adequacy of MLLMs for VDL testing and advocate for the careful integration of MLLMs and traditional image mutation methods for better testing effectiveness and application scenarios.
+This paper presents an in-depth study on MLLM-based mutations in VDL testing and reveals the complementary positioning of MLLMs and traditional mutations.
+We provide insights into the (in-)adequacy of MLLMs for VDL testing, the specialties of different mutation pipelines of MLLMs, and the limitations of existing validation metrics when facing MLLM-based mutations.
+Our findings call for careful integration of MLLMs and traditional image mutations for better testing effectiveness and application scenarios.